lambdaclass/concrete/ROADMAP.md

  named in the grammar has a reference section, every anti-feature/rejected construct has a diagnostic or policy citation, and README/site/book links point to this reference as the normative source.
+### Task R-0425

+**Objective:** Publish a versioned language conformance suite derived from the normative language reference, runnable by every backend and any future independent implementation.

+Do not make the current compiler's output the expected answer.
+For each reference rule classify fixtures as required behavior, required rejection, implementation-defined behavior with a declared choice, target/profile- conditional behavior, or unsupported extension.
+Name the interpreter as the executable reference only for the subset whose interpreter semantics are specified and independently checked against normative expected observations;
+interpreter/backend agreement alone remains corroboration, not definition.

+Version the corpus with the language reference.
+Each case records source, reference-section/rule ID, expected stdout/stderr/exit/trap or stable diagnostic class, capabilities/profile/target, permitted variation, and minimum language version.
+Run it through interpreter, LLVM, QBE, WebAssembly when supported, and future backends without silent fallback.
+Backend-specific exclusions require a declared capability-matrix row and cannot make the language case disappear.

+Acceptance: coverage mapping from every normative construct and rejection rule to at least one positive/negative case or explicit untestable rationale;
+mutation tests for wrong value, missing trap, wrong rejection, backend drift, and stale reference links; an external runner with JSON results; deterministic fixtures independent of host locale/time/network unless those facts are the declared subject; and a release gate that refuses a claimed-supported backend or language version with an unexplained conformance failure.

 ### Task R-0336

 **Objective:** Publish a public claim matrix: what Concrete proves, enforces, reports, assumes, and trusts.